-Work has started on site for ACA’s stunning designs for a £6m new-build Allam Diabetes Centre within Hull Royal Infirmary.
+ACA has submitted designs for planning approval for a £6m new-build Allam Diabetes Centre within Hull Royal Infirmary.
 Hull University Teaching Hospitals NHS Trust approached ACA to carry out the exciting designs.

-Firstly, the stunning designs mirror the white colour of the monolithic Women and Children Hospital.
-In addition, the selection of materials achieves a contemporary feel and introduces an innovative take to express the building’s form.
+Firstly, the proposed building mirrors the white colour of the monolithic Women and Children Hospital with alternative design geometry associated to the proposed openings and finishes.
+Secondly, the selection of materials achieve a contemporary feel yet introduce an innovative take to express the building’s form.
 The structure will be constructed using a metsec structural system with elevations wrapped by rainscreen cladding and curtain walls.

-Moreover, there will be a garden roof to offer external amenity space for the Centre’s patients.
-This will also maximise natural light for the existing adjacent building.
+The single-storey part of the building will boast a garden roof to offer external amenity space for the Centre’s patients, maximising natural light for the existing adjacent building.

-In addition, the main entrance boasts a central triple height atrium and street corridor, linking to a service access at the rear of the building.
-The concept of two blocks connected by a glazed atrium refers to other buildings within the hospital campus.
-Furthermore, the design breaks up the massing and creates a connection with the Women and Children’s Hospital.
+The main entrance lies on the axis generated by the visual link, opening access to a central triple height atrium and a street corridor linking to a service access at the rear of the building.
+The concept of two blocks connected by a glazed atrium makes reference to other buildings within the hospital campus, breaking the massing yet creating a connection with the volume of the Women and Children’s Hospital.

 The proposed new building structure will include as follows:

 Ground Floor: a large waiting area and reception, office space, consulting rooms and specialist treatment rooms with associated ancillary facilities.